dingdingwall/EmployeeManagementSystem/README.md

 📌 ** Not yet finished.
 - still working on the login form, after I finish it I will work on the menu form.
-- the login form has database already and it's fully functioning welp.
+- the login form has database already and it's fully functioning wp.
 - working on the UI